shanmugapriya287/MyPortfolio/README.md

 # 📊 Data Analytics Projects

 ## 1. Sports Center Attendance Prediction
- **Description**:
-  A data analytics project aimed at predicting factors affecting user attendance levels at a sports center during the first 90 days of membership.
-The project uses machine learning to identify key variables that influence attendance patterns, providing insights to support strategic decision-making for the center's management.

  **Key Highlights**
   Processed 1.2M+ records using Python and Excel, reducing data inconsistencies by 28.6%.